Harshaveena29/Telecom_project_dialogflow_flask/README.md

 ## DialogFlow
 1. I utilized Google's Dialogflow ES to construct and train the chatbot tailored to my specific use case.
-2. Mentioned my training intents, text responses and Entities in chatbot assets folder for reference
+2. Mentioned my training intents, text responses and Entities in chatbot assets file for reference

 ## Flask
 1. Used Python Flask to develop the backend API, serving as a webhook fulfillment for the frontend chatbot.
-2. Related code files specific to api development are mentioned in the api folder
+2. Related code files specific to api development are mentioned in the main folder

 ## MySQL
 1. Used MySQL as a backend database